Al Milgrom

 Allen L. Milgrom (born March 6, 1950) is an American comic book artist (penciller and inker), writer, and editor, primarily for Marvel Comics.
 He is known for his 10-year run as editor of Marvel Fanfare; his long involvement as writer, penciler, and inker on Peter Parker, The Spectacular Spider-Man; his four-year tenure as West Coast Avengers penciller; and his long stint as the inker of X-Factor.
 He often inks Jim Starlin's work.
 Milgrom is the co-creator of DC superhero Firestorm.

 Early life

 Al Milgrom grew up in Detroit, Michigan, and graduated from the University of Michigan in 1972.
+Milgrom is Jewish.
+However, he stated that he avoids putting Jewish themes in his work.

 Career

 West Coast Avengers #1 (Oct.
 1985).
 Cover art by penciler Milgrom and inker Joe Sinnott.

 Milgrom started his comics career in 1972 as an assistant for inker Murphy Anderson.
 During that period, Milgrom contributed to Charlton Comics' Many Ghosts of Doctor Graves, Star*Reach, and comics published by Warren Publishing and Atlas/Seaboard, before joining with Marvel.
 Milgrom also worked as a "Crusty Bunker" for Neal Adams' Continuity Associates in 1977.

 At one point Milgrom lived in the same Queens apartment building as artists Walt Simonson, Howard Chaykin, and Bernie Wrightson.
 Simonson recalls, "We'd get together at 3 a.m.
 They'd come up and we'd have popcorn and sit around and talk about whatever a 26, 27 and 20-year-old guys talk about.
 Our art, TV, you name it.
 I pretty much knew at the time, 'These are the good ole days.'"

 Milgrom came to prominence as a penciller on Captain Marvel from 1975 to 1977.
 He penciled the Guardians of the Galaxy feature in Marvel Presents, which was written by Steve Gerber and Roger Stern.
 Milgrom worked as editor at DC Comics from 1977 to 1978.
 While at DC, he co-created Ronnie Raymond, the original Firestorm, with writer Gerry Conway.

 Milgrom was an editor for Marvel Comics beginning in 1979, and editing Marvel Fanfare for its full ten-year run (#1–60, March 1982–January 1992).
 As editor of The Incredible Hulk, he designed the costumes of the U-Foes.
 He drew The Avengers (1983–85), West Coast Avengers (1985–88), Kitty Pryde and Wolverine (1984–85), and Secret Wars II (1985–86), and wrote the Mephisto limited series (1987).